ThomasT3563/medical-segmentation/README.md

 The model used during this project is a custom U-Net [1], adapted to handle 3D medical images, reduce overfitting and limit the RAM comsumption.
 The model V-Net [2] is also implemented but couldn't be used, as it is more elaborate and requires more RAM, which wasn't possible.

 [1] O. Ronneberger, P. Fischer, and T. Brox, ‘U-Net: Convolutional Networks for Biomedical Image Segmentation’, arXiv:1505.04597 [cs], May 2015.

 [2]	F. Milletari, N. Navab, and S.-A. Ahmadi, ‘V-Net: Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation’, arXiv:1606.04797 [cs], Jun.
 2016.

+### Application & Results
+- Tissue segmentation of CT scan in 5 classes: Background / Fat / Soft tissues / Lungs / Bones.
+- Physiologic segmentation of IRM in 9 classes: N/A / Spleen / Liver / 6 lymphatic nodes.
+- Tumour segmentation of PET and PET/CT scan.

 <p align="center">